 - Review the KU Student Housing contract, mailed to you in February.

 - Determine details of daily schedule, staff hiring, and overall camp functions.

-- Register your organization with the University of Kansas.
-This link is titled "Youth programs, activities and camps," but all conferences are requested to register.
+- Register your organization with the University of Kansas with this online youth program/ camp registration form.
+All conferences are requested to register.

 - Conference coordinators meet with KU Student Housing and Dining Services a month before the camp.

 - Submit guarantee numbers three weeks before camp begins.

 - Attendees should be given essential information.
 Suggest a packing list when they register.

 - Evaluate the camp and begin planning for next summer.

 - Personal information (name, address, birthdate, work-, home-, and cell phone number, email, 24-hour emergency contact).

 - Health information (medications, allergies, or conditions that may be useful in case of emergency).